 Wednesdays 7:30pm to 8:45pm

 Ashtanga Vinyasa heats up the body for maximised physical strengthening and opening of the joints.
 Offering techniques that will teach you to get off the ground that will give you the same confidence and faith in your arms that you have developed in your legs!
-Flowing moving asana sequence with breath and great tempo.
+Flowing moving asana sequence with breath and great tempo in a heated room.
 Jamie will give you knowledge about the entire alignment of the practice and physical adjustments to take your yoga/physical practice to the next level.
 All levels practice side by side by side, beginner to intermediate.

 Jo Davey (see bio)